Updated: Jul 10

 Your second option is to use a simple, free software from MantraLingua called CreateLINK Pro.
 At this point the software is only available for Windows, it will not run on a Mac (yes, it's literally the only thing that forces me to use Windows computers from time to time).

 CreateLINK Pro lets you add MP3 files onto labels.
 When you open the programme you'll see this window:

 Enter the title of your project in the first line.
 Then in Select Profle, you'll be asked to pick the name of the Sticky Labels set which you'll be using.
 Sticky Labels come in Sets from A to J. Each label in a set is numbered as well.
 Each PENpal comes with 100 labels as well.
 These in CreateLINK PRO are called "Sample Set".
 Then, you go to Select Start Arrow.
 Let's pause here for a moment to explain what Start Arrows are.

 As you may remember, when you turn your PENpal on it says "Welcome to PENpal.
 Touch the Start Arrow to continue".
 Start Arrows let your PENpal recognise what project is recorded onto the specific set of labels you've used.
-Each PENpal comes with 4 Start Arrows in the box.
-You can also buy additional Start Arrow sticky labels.
+Each PENpal used to come with 4 Start Arrows in the box.
+At this point you have to buy Start Arrow sticky labels (available in my shop).